ricierirossi/my-todo-list/README.md

 # my-todo-list

 This application is a simple To Do list.
-It's purpose consists in provide knowledge about JS framework, state management, storage use, CSS libraries, server integration.
+It's purpose consists in provide knowledge about JS framework, state management, storage use, CSS libraries and server integration.

 STILL ON DEVELOPMENT